 Whole grains contain anti-inflammatory properties, which allows for an increase of production of healthy bacteria, according to a study published by The American Journal of Clinical Nutrition.
 Seventy per cent of your immune system lives in your gut; so, it’s important to keep your gut health if you want to fend off any cold-causing germs!

 Most nuts contain vitamin E, another vitamin that’s crucial to fighting off sickness.
-A study published by the Journal of the American College of Nutrition found that taking 50 milligrams of vitamin E daily helped cigarette-smoking men who were 65 years and older living in cities reduce their risk of catching a cold by 28 per cent, however the researchers noted that more studies need to be conducted in order to fully validate vitamin E’s potential as an immune boosting food in preventing colds.
+A study published by the Journal of the American College of Nutrition found that taking 50 milligrams of vitamin E daily helped cigarette-smoking men who were 65 years and older living in cities reduce their risk of catching a cold by 28 per cent, however the researchers noted that more studies need to be conducted in order to fully validate vitamin E’s potential as an immune-boosting food in preventing colds. [immune boosting smoothies]

 22: Light White Tuna

 Rosemary is not only a tasty herb to add to your next dinnertime dish, it’s also an amazing anti-inflammatory and is a rich source of antioxidants.
-Critical Reviews in Food Science and Nutritionnoted that most herbs, such as rosemary, contain antioxidants that serve as anti-inflammatory properties in the body.
-This anti-inflammatory effect allows for better digestive and gut health, leading to a boost in your immune system to keep you healthy.
+Critical Reviews in Food Science and Nutrition noted that most herbs, such as rosemary, contain antioxidants that serve as anti-inflammatory properties in the body.
+This anti-inflammatory effect allows for better digestive and gut health, leading to a boost in your immune system to keep you healthy. [chicken soup for cold]

 24: Bone Broth

 Animal-based bone broths could be the key reason as to why soups are great for you when you’re suffering from sickness.
-According to a study by the American College Of Chest Physicians, chicken soup’s broth could be the reason for its anti-inflammatory effect on the body, which leads to relief from major cold symptoms.
+According to a study by the American College Of Chest Physicians, chicken soup for cold could be the reason for its anti-inflammatory effect on the body, which leads to relief from major cold symptoms.

 25: Raw Honey